 Ensure attorney supervision: Externs must have a supervising attorney or an individual otherwise qualified to supervise who is directly providing supervision and feedback.
 Although the extern may work with non-lawyers for discrete aspects of the externship, an attorney or other qualified person must supervise the extern's legal work.
-Supervisors must work on site in the same location as the extern.
+Supervisors must work on site in the same location as the extern unless the externship has been approved as a remote externship.

 Schedule an orientation: Before the extern arrives, schedule an orientation to acquaint the extern with the office and other staff members.
 During the orientation, brief the extern about the office protocols regarding such things as attendance, punctuality, security, safety emergency procedures, filing systems, routing phone calls, dress code, computer usage, and use of research databases such as LexisNexis and Westlaw.
-(See the attached Orientation Checklist for guidance.)
+(See the Orientation Checklist below for guidance.)

 Assign only substantive legal work: Externs must be engaged in substantive legal work to receive academic credit for their externships.
-Although there are times, in an effort to meet a deadline, prepare for trial, etc., that everyone pitches in to assist with administrative matters, administrative work should not be part of the extern's regularly scheduled duties.
+Although there are times, in an effort to meet a deadline, prepare for trial, etc., that everyone pitches in to assist with administrative matters, administrative work should not be part of the extern's regularly assigned duties.
 For example, externs should not answer phones, photocopy, update databases, or schedule events on a regular basis.
 Externs should never be assigned personal errands.
 Providing referrals to other agencies may provide some useful experience but should be a limited portion of the extern's work.